AlterMannomann/otap/README.md

 # UNDER CONSTRUCTION
 Current state: Pre-alpha with has_table, has_column, has_package, has_procedure, has_trigger test and result view.
-To do: Extend test functions, fix minor formatting issued, continue test otap with otap.
+Generate schema tests added.
+Package rework.
+Translation table added.
+Generic templates.
+Translation, generic templates and design generate some extra costs in execution speed, which is fine for my priority order: stable, usable, extendable, fast.

-**ATTENTION** Current stop on master and redesign ongoing to eliminate design weakness in extending functionality and formatting.
-Packages and variables will change, new tables and views will be implemented.
-Also reorganize naming to be more consistent.
-Will only publish on work branch, maybe unstable until integrated into master.
+To do: Move test report code to otap_report package, extend test functions (schema, logic), fix minor formatting issues, continue test otap with otap.

 See [simple_test_setup.sql](./otap_test/simple_test_setup.sql) for a first impression.
 Design is made to support other languages on system base, not on user base.
 Templates exist that can be translated.
 Layout orientation left, middle and right is supported for languages that read from right to left.
 This needs also adjustment on the templates to reorganize columns right to left.
 Supports test procedures or scripts.